aroudaki/app-builder/docs/docker-migration-plan.md

 ## Overview
 This document outlines the migration from the current mock container system to real Docker containers.
 The implementation is organized in two phases: **Local Docker Implementation** first, followed by **Azure Cloud Deployment** once local testing is complete.

+**Key Architecture Decision**: The system creates **temporary Docker containers** for each app building session.
+These containers are ephemeral and will be automatically removed after the session ends or after a timeout period.
+Each container is created from a pre-built base image that includes the boilerplate React app with all dependencies pre-installed.

 ## Current vs Target Architecture

 ### Current State